 Here fell some of the first victims of the truck.
 The next ones were near the blue trash can.
 The last ones, 2 km further.

-Up to now, all tributes to victims were payed in the Albert 1er garden (picture above), before a monument is erected to commemorate this tragedy.
+First, all tributes to victims were payed in the Albert 1er garden (picture above), before a hidden monument was erected to commemorate this tragedy, in the garden of the Massena museum.

 Nice is famous for its climate.
 Some inhabitants sometimes brag so much about it that you might think that they have a part in the nice weather.